hauva69/pgn4web/trunk/chrome-extension/README.txt

 not possible at the moment because extension pages apparently dont load content scripts and dont get context menus; if this is ever fixed, then about.html should be enhanced.
-There is a bug open for the context scripts: http://code.google.com/p/chromium/issues/detail?id=51461 Not sure it actually makes sense in general to ask for content scripts to be injected in extension pages.
+There is a bug open for the context menus: http://code.google.com/p/chromium/issues/detail?id=51461 Not sure it actually makes sense in general to ask for content scripts to be injected in extension pages.
 See: